GWSoftwareTools/VertexCover/README.md

 The upper-bound method always returns a valid solution for the vertex cover problem.
 It may or may not be optimal, but in many cases, it is surprisingly close.

-It works by always removing the vertex with the highest degree and adding 1 to the counter.\
+It works by removing the vertex with the highest degree and adding 1 to the counter.\
 If you can for example reduce all of edges the graph by removing the current max-degree-vertex 5 times, the value 5 is an upper-bound.

 We can use this to stop our search for `k` one run earlier than in a naive implementation.
 If we know that `u-1` is not valid solution for `k`, and we also know that `u` **is** a valid solution, we can conlcude `u` must be the optimal one, because no lower one is valid.\